How To Plan the Perfect Weekend at Mount Nebo State Park

 Mount Nebo is located at an elevation of 1,350 feet.

-The highest point in Arkansas is Mount Magazine, at an elevation of 2,753 feet.
+The highest point in Arkansas is Signal Hill at Mountain Magazine State Park.

 Yes, the campground does have a bathhouse (next to the pool) with running water, flushing toilets, and a shower stall.

 Does Mount Nebo have cabins?